Organ and Tissue Donation and Recovery for New Jersey Nurses

 - Every three days, a NJ resident dies waiting for a transplant.

 - Only one third of NJ residents are registered organ and tissue donors.

 To address the issue of supply and demand in the United States, the National Organ Transplant Act (NOTA) was passed by Congress in 1984.
 This act established the Organ Procurement and Transplant Network (OPTN) to guarantee the fair distribution of donated organs.
 A contract with the federal government to oversee the OPTN was granted to the United Network for Organ Sharing.
 The goals were to:

 - Provide equity in access to transplants

 - Promote living donor and transplant recipient safety

-In 1998 the Centers for Medicare and Medicaid Services issued its Hospital Condition of Participation, requiring participating hospitals to refer all deaths and imminent deaths to the local organ procurement organization (OPO) so that families could be approached to be given the opportunity to donate tissues and organs.
-This regulation was based on a Pennsylvania law that was found to have increased organ donations by 40% (USDHHS, 2016b).
+In 1998 the Centers for Medicare and Medicaid Services issued its Hospital Condition of Participation, requiring participating hospitals to refer all deaths and imminent deaths to the local organ procurement organization (OPO) so that families could be approached to be given the opportunity to donate tissues and organs (CMS, 2003).

 DONATION AND RECOVERY PROCESS